-91. The Dicamba Decision imposes Application Restrictions that will limit Growers' ability to respond to weather, pestilence, and other acts of God that significantly reduce yields and increase operational costs.
-Specifically, the Dicamba Decision prevents
+97. The Dicamba Decision imposes Application Restrictions limiting Growers' ability to respond to weather, pestilence, and other acts of God that significantly reduce yields and increase operational costs.
+Specifically, the Dicamba Decision prevents soybean growers

-&lt;sup>45 See generally HRA Report, Incidents and Impacts Report, ESA Assessment, Cotton Benefits Assessment, and Soy Benefits Assessment.
+45 See generally HRA Report, Incidents and Impacts Report, ESA Assessment, Cotton Benefits Assessment, and Soy Benefits Assessment.

-&lt;sup>46 See Cotton Benefits Assessment at 24; Soybean Benefits Assessment at 27.
+46 See Cotton Benefits Assessment at 24; Soybean Benefits Assessment at 27.

-&lt;sup>47 See, e.g., ASA, August 10, 2020 Letter to Administrator Wheeler (a true and correct copy of which is attached as Exhibit K); ASA, September 15, 2020 Letter to Administrator Wheeler (a true and correct copy of which is attached as Exhibit L).
+47 See, e.g., ASA, August 10, 2020 Letter to Administrator Wheeler (a true and correct copy of which is attached as Exhibit K); ASA, September 15, 2020 Letter to Administrator Wheeler (a true and correct copy of which is attached as Exhibit L).

-soybean growers from applying Dicamba Products after June 30 each year.
+from applying Dicamba Products after June 30 each year.
 48 Cotton growers are blocked from using Dicamba Products after July 30.49

-- 92. These restrictions confine Growers' flexibility, cabining their ability to respond to unforeseeable conditions.
+- 98. These restrictions confine Growers' flexibility, cabining their ability to respond to unforeseeable conditions.
 Every growing season brings its own unpredictable whims-severe weather, pest and weed infestations, market swings, and more-which often demand farm management flexibility.
-For example, heavy spring rains, flooding, wind and hail from severe storms, and other acts of God can force soybean and cotton growers into planting or replanting 50 their crops as late as June. - 93.
+For example, heavy spring rains, flooding, wind and hail from severe storms, and other acts of God can force soybean and cotton growers into planting or replanting50 their crops as late as June. - 99.
 For these reasons, many cotton and soybean growers will be harmed by the Application Restrictions.
 Cotton, for example, typically begins flowering 55-60 days after planting.
-And cotton growers need effective weed control options through at least the midbloom growth stage-usually 90 days after planting. - 94.
+And cotton growers need effective weed control options through at least the midbloom growth stage-usually 90 days after planting. - 100.
 Yet many cotton growers rely on late planting and replanting, often during May and June, to keep their fields full.
-Thus, the Application Restrictions' July 30 application cutoff date exposes many Growers to potentially devastating weed pressure during the heart of cotton's growth cycle, often deep into August and September. - 95.
+Thus, the Application Restrictions' July 30 application cutoff date exposes many Growers to potentially devastating weed pressure during the heart of cotton's growth cycle, often deep into August and September. - 101.
 The Application Restrictions are particularly troublesome for Texas High Plains cotton growers.
 That region, because of its unique climate, includes an area with four separate final planting dates (as governed by the USDA Risk Management Agency, which oversees several federal crop insurance programs).
 Those independent planting dates range from May 31 to June 20 (with an associated seven-day late planting window for each).

-&lt;sup>48 See, e.g., Dicamba Memorandum at 14.
+48 See, e.g., Dicamba Memorandum at 14.

-&lt;sup>50 Extreme weather events can destroy previously planted fields, forcing farmers to replant the impacted fields.
+50 Extreme weather events can destroy previously planted fields, forcing farmers to replant the impacted fields.